hpatches/hpatches-benchmark/README.md

 cd matlab
 hb COMMAND DESCNAME BENCHMARK
 ```

+Or you can experiment directly with the evaluation functions and the dataset
+structures.
+There are few examples prepared in `./matlab/example_*`.

 ### Compute Baseline Descriptors
 To compute the baseline descriptors and to check if everything works as it should,